Our Services

 Helpful Resources

-White matter lesions are bright spots seen on T2 or FLAIR MRI scans of the brain.
-Common causes include small vessel ischemic disease, migraines, demyelinating disorders such as multiple sclerosis, inflammatory or autoimmune conditions, infections, and age-related changes.
-Neurologists assess the number, size, location, and pattern of lesions—along with your symptoms and medical history—to determine whether contrast-enhanced MRI, blood work, lumbar puncture, or specialist referral is necessary.
+White matter lesions are bright spots that appear on T2 or FLAIR MRI brain scans.
+Common causes include small vessel ischemic disease, migraines, demyelinating disorders like multiple sclerosis, autoimmune or inflammatory conditions, infections, and normal age-related changes.
+Neurologists evaluate the number, size, location, and pattern of lesions—alongside your symptoms and medical history—to decide whether contrast-enhanced MRI, blood tests, a lumbar puncture, or specialist referral is needed.

 White matter lesions on MRI are spots of altered signal in the brain's white matter, often seen as bright areas on T2-weighted or FLAIR images.
 While they can be alarming when first discovered, many people have them with no serious underlying disease.
 Understanding what these lesions mean—and when to seek neurologic attention—can help you and your healthcare team make informed decisions.